 You may already be in the habit of removing your shoes at the door, but this is another way to keep your floors safe, and the best part is it’s free.
 You can place a stylish coat rack with a shoe shelf at the entrance to keep things neat and tidy.

-Pebbles and other debris can scratch hardwood flooring, but heavy-duty entryway mats are an easy fix.
+Pebbles and other debris can prevent scratch hardwood flooring, but heavy-duty entryway mats are an easy fix.
 Keep stones and debris outside where they belong by placing high-quality mats at all entry points.

 Invest in Area Rugs